Traipsing Thru Films

-American Idol, Hollie Cavanagh and Melodye Perry (daughter of music legend Edna Wright and niece of music legend Darlene Love, for music aficionados) bring a resonating voice to the voiceless.
+American Idol singer Hollie Cavanagh and Melodye Perry (daughter of Edna Wright and niece of Darlene Love, for music aficionados) bring a resonating voice to the voiceless.

 On October 3, 1995, OJ Simpson was acquitted of murder charges for the deaths, of his ex-wife Nicole Brown Simpson, and her friend, Ron Goldman.

-Working as a video-journalist, Renee covered the "Trial of the Century" and never forgot the impact Nicole Brown Simpson's death made on her.
-Imprinted in her mind are the shocked and heartbreaking expressions on the faces of Nicole's family.
-She and Mary jo want the world to remember Nicole and all women who suffered and continue to suffer from domestic abuse.
+Working as a video-journalist, Renee Sotile covered the “Trial of the Century” and never forgot the impact Nicole Brown Simpson’s death made on her.
+Imprinted in her mind are the shocked and heartbreaking expressions on the faces of Nicole’s family.
+She and Mj Godges want the world to remember Nicole and all women who suffered and continue to suffer from abuse.

-The team behind I Remember Nicole, is a small group of dedicated women who 100% volunteer their time, effort and expertise.
+The team behind I Remember Nicole, is a small group of dedicated women who volunteer their time, effort and expertise.
+Join Us!

 This generation's strength at spreading positive messages is like no other.
 They are the generation that raises awareness across borders.
 They are the generation that challenges and knocks down boundaries.
 We have seen this generation create action calls that put an end to human rights violations.